chayan-1906/frame-phones/README.md

-# Frame Phone
+# Frame Phones

-A sleek and fully responsive website built with Next.js 15 App Router and Tailwind CSS.
+A sleek and fully responsive website built with Next.js 15, App Router, Tailwind CSS and Framer Motion.
 This project follows best practices in UI/UX, ensuring a smooth user experience across all devices.

 🚀 Features
 🔹 Fully Responsive – Works seamlessly on all screen sizes